SpagYeti/website/README.md

 # Fan-themed Website for The 'WITCHER 3 VIDEO GAME'
-The website is a 'fan-site' dedicated to the over whelmingly successful video game: The witcher 3.
+The website is a 'fan-site' dedicated to the overwhelmingly successful video game: The witcher 3.

 ### IMPORTANT!
 This is my first ever attempt of making a website.
 Therefore, there is limited functionality and the subsidiary pages are severley lacking content.